Acsigen/sysadmin-playground/Containers/Kubernetes.md

 Just to clarify, ***namespaces** are a way to organize clusters into virtual sub-clusters, they can be helpful when different teams or projects share a Kubernetes cluster.
 Any number of namespaces are supported within a cluster, each logically separated from others but with the ability to communicate with each other.*

+## Workloads

+A workload is an application running in Kubernetes:

+- Pod
+- ReplicaSet
+- Deployment
+- StatefulSet
+- DaemonSet
+  - Provice node-local facilities, such as a storage driver or network plugin
+- Task that run to completion
+  - Job
+  - CronJob

 ## Pods

 **Pod** is the smallest unit in the k8s world.
 Containers are created inside the pod.
 A pod can run multiple containers withn a single namespace, exposed by a single IP address.
 Kubernetes doesn't manage containers directly, it manages containers through pods.

-Although the standard is one container in a pod, multiple containers in a pod are used in specific cases such as logging and monitoring.
+Although the standard is one container in a pod, multiple containers in a pod are used in specific cases such as logging and monitoring (main container and helper container).

+Common cases:

+- **Sidecar**: The main container writes log to files and the helper container transfers the log files to a persistent storage
+- **Adapter**: The main container outputs monitoring data and the helper container simplifies the data in order to be processed by the monitoring solution
+- **Ambassador**: The main container needs to write data to a database and the helper will receive the data and send it to the database (which is outside the pod).

 There is also the posibility to run *naked* pods, they are the pods that you can create directly through a definition file.
 Try to avoid these ones, they have many disadvantages (cannot be scaled, cannot be replaced automatically, etc.)